raspberrypilearning/quest-seeker/en/step_2.md

 --- /task ---

 --- task ---
-ALlow the player to collect the item.
+Allow the player to collect the item.
 --- /task ---

 --- task ---